 During the rainy season, the Shan Hills are a marvel.
-Brimming green hills beneath clouds whipping swiftly and intermittently between menacing darkness, light & misty grey, and wispy Cirrus filaments under placid blue skies.
-Rainfall during monsoon season is nearly inevitable and its intensity unpredictable, yet is significantly less and lighter than the deluges of the Delta region or the southern lowlands.
+Brimming green hills beneath clouds whipping swiftly and intermittently between menacing darkness and wispy blue skies.
+Rainfall in this region during monsoon season is nearly inevitable, unpredictable, yet is significantly less and lighter than the deluges of the Delta region or the southern lowlands.

 Kalaw is the ideal launching point for outdoor, green season adventures.
-As the following map shows, the town is located at the center of a perfect web of small roads that connect nearby villages like a pearl necklace.
-Most of the roads here, plus more, are visible on Google Maps and very accessible with two wheels.
+As the following map shows, the town is located at the center of a perfect web of small roads connecting nearby villages.
+Most of the roads, plus more, are visible on Google Maps and very accessible with two wheels.

 The only way west out of Kalaw is the wide and winding dirt road to the Viewpoint Café, a simple restaurant with extraordinary views.
-Though offering some of the finest dining vistas in Kalaw, the menu does have a limited, ‘curry of the day’, variety.
+Though offering the finest dining vista in Kalaw, the menu is usually limited to the ‘curry of the day’.
 Yet, strongly recommended as a stop for lunch or a cheeky afternoon beer.

 Leave Kalaw heading west, past the Junction Rose Hotel and the Hnee Pagoda as the road begins climbing into the hills.
 After 30 minutes and a fair amount of altitude gain, reach the five-way junction.
 The high road to the south and the flat road to the north are part of the ring road connecting the satellite villages and communities encircling Kalaw.
 With the whole day and a full tank of petrol, there’s plenty of gorgeous ground to cover.
 For a shorter trip, there are hilltop pagodas about 40 minutes’ drive on the ring road both to the north and south of this junction.
-The road heading north is wider and slightly easier to navigate and the road heading south, while a bit narrower, is a very stunning drive.
-Both offer exceptional views and wonderful hilltop pagodas.
+The road heading north is wider and slightly easier to navigate and the road heading south, while a bit narrower, is a stunning drive.

 If you’ve got the legs for it, Kalaw offers extraordinary cycling.
 Several local outlets rent proper Trek or Bianchi mountain bikes for 15,000MMK a day.

 The road to Hin Hka Gon village, is a dreamy, single-lane tract of dirt flanked by sloped fields and small trees.
-The village itself is a small cluster of houses tightly packed on top of a hill.
-After passing through, the road becomes rocky and the scenery trades hillside for luscious forest, fields of high grass, and pine trees.
+The village itself is a small cluster of houses tightly packed on a hilltop.
+After passing through, the road becomes rocky and hillside plantations yield to luscious forest, fields of high grass, and pine trees.
 Further on, the forest opens to a clearing containing a small shop, a few small homes, and a school sitting opposite train tracks.

 Disclaimer: I attempted to take this road back to Kalaw and failed.
 Previous rainfall had turned the dirt into a sludge so thick and chunky the bike couldn’t be walked let alone ridden, forcing an exhausting push back to the paved road.
 All told, with approximately an hour’s detour, it’s a 4-5-hour excursion.
 Bring snacks as food options are sparse.

 Return to Kalaw, exhausted, weather-beaten, and filthy from the day’s wares.
-Reward yourself with some delicious South Asian curries at Everest Nepali Food or, if craving Western, Italian cuisine at Red House Bar & Restaurant, perhaps the finest Mediterranean food in Shan State (if the sky is clear, request the rooftop table).
+Reward yourself with some delicious South Asian curries at Everest Nepali Food or Italian cuisine at Red House Bar & Restaurant, perhaps the finest Mediterranean food in Shan State (if the sky is clear, request the rooftop table).